Terryodib/simple_shell/README.md

-Just the beginning of the end of simple shell
+this Just the beginning of the end of simple shell